cloudmesh-community/sp20-516-243/chapter/ai-azure-overview.md

 ## Azure Cognitive Services

 Cognitive services is a service from Azure that is intended for devolpers with little ML understanding of experience.
-It provides out of the box tools  including:
+It provides out of the box tools  including [@azure-ai-sp20-516-243]:

 <div class="smalltable">